 2.7 Financial ratio analysis

-A ratio is basically a division between two numbers.
-A ratio conveys information about the relationship between two variables.
-A financial ratio can be any division between two variables from the financial statements.
-We can classify financial ratios in the following groups:
+A ratio is a division between two numbers, and it conveys information about the relationship between two variables.
+A financial ratio can be any division between two variables taken from the financial statements.
+The reason ratios are so useful is scale invariance: absolute figures are incomparable between a corner shop and a multinational, but a 12% profit margin means the same thing in both.

-Besides these set of financial ratios, other simple ratios to evaluate the company’s operating performance and financial condition is to express financial statements in terms of percentages.
-For example, in the case of the balance sheet, all items can be expressed in terms of percentage of total assets; in the case of the income statement, all items can be expressed in percentages of total sales.
-These financial statement are also known as “Common-size” financial statements, or “Common-size” analysis.
+Besides these ratios, a simple and very effective way to evaluate operating performance and financial condition is to express the financial statements as percentages.
+In the balance sheet, every item is expressed as a percentage of total assets; in the income statement, as a percentage of total sales.
+These are called common-size financial statements.

 2.8 Return on Investment and profitability Ratios